jankrepl/deepdow/docs/source/networks.rst

 - :code:`matrix` - square root of the covariance matrix, initial value is identity matrix
 - :code:`exp_returns` - expected returns, initial value is 1
-- :code:`gamma_sqrt` - risk and return tradeoff, initial value is 1
+- :code:`gamma_sqrt` - risk and return trade-off, initial value is 1
 - :code:`alpha` - weight regularization, initial value is 1

 Note that to avoid numerical issues, one can set :code:`force_symmetric=True` at construction.
-This way, the :code:`matrix` is mutliplied by its transpose to guarantee that the input to the allocator is symmetric and semi-definite.
+This way, the :code:`matrix` is multiplied by its transpose to guarantee that the input to the allocator is symmetric and semi-definite.